apache/zeppelin/docs/rest-api/rest-notebook.md

       <td> sample JSON input (optional, only needed when if you want to update dynamic form's value) </td>
       <td><pre>
 {
-  "name": "name of new notebook",
+  "name": "name of new note",
   "params": {
     "formLabel1": "value1",
     "formLabel2": "value2"